 Replace the default secrets cert with the contents of your

-$ kubectl delete secrets anaconda-enterprise-certs secret "anaconda-enterprise-certs" deleted $ kubectl create -f /ext/share/secret.yaml secret "anaconda-enterprise-certs" created
+$ kubectl delete secrets anaconda-enterprise-certs secret "anaconda-enterprise-certs" deleted $ kubectl create -f /ext/share/secret.yml secret "anaconda-enterprise-certs" created

-NOTE: If the post-install process doesn’t complete after using the CLI install, you can complete the process by running the following commands within gravity.
+If the post-install process doesn’t complete after using the CLI install, you can complete the process by running the following command within gravity.

 To complete the post-install process: